flavioaiello/mailstack/README.md

 # Mailstack - WIP!
-Simple and powerfull e-mail suite based on OSS components running on docker.
+Simple lightweight and powerfull e-mail suite based on OSS components running on docker.

 ## Scope
 This project aims to offer a ready to go self hosted email solution for small medium business.
 Still work in progress.
 Feel free to use it and participate to the ongoing engeering.

 ## Getting started
-tbd
+Starting your email suite is very easy.
+Just follow the instructions below to get the mailstack up and running.

+### Prequisites
+Obviously you need an own domain name and access to your DNS.
+Deploying your mailstack also needs an own server.

+#### DNS

+#### Persistance

 ## Components